Snowshoeing

 Blue Mountain Lake, NY 12812

-Sawyer is one of the more popular routes in the Indian Lake Region, mainly due to its excellent payoff for little effort.
-Fun for the entire family, Sawyer should not be missed.
+Sawyer Mountain is one of the more popular routes in the Indian Lake Region, mainly due to its excellent payoff for little effort.
+While the trail doesn't go to Sawyer's true summit, it does end in a spectacular view.

 Gorgeous views from the summit of Sawyer Mountain.